What I found after the furniture was gone

 The destructive decisions I own:

-A week before her birthday, she walked through the door that evening after a long day away expecting the same welcome she always received, a hug, kiss, and warm welcome home.
-Before she could even put her things down, I angrily confronted her and abruptly ended the relationship.
-I gave her two weeks to move out and find somewhere else to live.
-I told her to never contact me again.
+Shortly before their birthday, they walked through the door one evening after a long day away expecting the same welcome they always received, a hug, kiss, and warm welcome home.
+Before they could even put their things down, I sternly confronted them and abruptly ended the relationship.
+I gave them two weeks to move out and find somewhere else to live.
+I told them to never contact me again.

-I shifted all of the blame for my personal problems onto her.
-I continued to avoid myself, my deep self-hatred, my shame, and all of my problems by abandoning her and the partnership.
-I asked the person who had always stood next to me, who loved me deeply, to move out instead of admitting I had big problems, asking her for any kind of conversation, help, patience, or partnership.
+I shifted all of the blame for my personal problems onto them.
+I continued to avoid myself, my deep self-hatred, my shame, and all of my problems by abandoning them and the partnership.
+I asked the person who had always stood next to me, who loved me deeply, to move out instead of admitting I had big problems, asking them for any kind of conversation, help, patience, or partnership.

 In seconds, I created chaos and major destabilization.
-The next day I did even more to create unnecessary drama by interfering with her collecting her belongings.
 Within 24 hours of me ending the relationship, the furniture was gone and our apartment was empty.
-Almost four years of love and companionship, completely obliterated by my impulsive and avoidant decision.
+Years of love and companionship, completely obliterated by my impulsive and avoidant decision.

-Throughout all of this, I devastated her.
-I shattered her sense of safety.
-I created immediate housing insecurity for her and her dogs by making her homeless.
-I put that housing burden on her supports and loved ones, giving them no notice.
-I endangered her employment by making her have to miss work, with no notice, to handle everything in the days following.
-I created unnecessary logistical challenges by making her have to move out, with nowhere to put her belongings, and nobody to help her move these things.
-I burdened her financially with the costs of establishing her new life.
-I caused her sudden and immense amounts of stress and anxiety that negatively impacted her mental and physical health.
+Throughout all of this, I devastated them.
+I shattered their sense of safety.
+I created immediate housing insecurity for them and their pets by making them homeless.
+I put that housing burden on their supports and loved ones, giving them no notice.
+I endangered their employment by making them have to miss work, with no notice, to handle everything in the days following.
+I created unnecessary logistical challenges by making them have to move out, with nowhere to put their belongings, and nobody to help them move these things.
+I burdened them financially with the costs of establishing their new life.
+I caused them sudden and immense amounts of stress and anxiety that negatively impacted their mental and physical health.

 I destroyed years of trust and dismantled a long-term, nested partnership in a split-second impulsive decision, that offered no warning, no opportunity to have any kind of conversation, and no chance to even orient.

-In that final moment, on New Year’s Day, of all days, I destroyed all hope for any kind of repair and amicable friendship.
+In that final moment, on a significant holiday, of all days, I destroyed all hope for any kind of repair and amicable friendship.
 I put the final nail in the coffin of our partnership.

 This decisions I made throughout the relationship, the day of the breakup, and in the weeks following were the worst decisions I have ever made, in any relationship.
-I chose to let my continued avoidance overwhelm me, I panicked, and I chose to let my fears, insecurities, shame, self-hatred, patterns, and traumas take the wheel, and drive the bus right off the cliff.
+I chose to let my continued avoidance overwhelm me, I blamed everyone else, I panicked, and I chose to let my fears, insecurities, shame, self-hatred, patterns, and traumas take the wheel, and drive the bus right off the cliff.

 I don’t know the full impact or burdens of everything I did, and I never will.
 Not because I don’t care, I’m ignorant, or because I’m unwilling to look, but because I severed my access to that truth by ending things the way I did.
 I can only speculate because some consequences and impacts will never return to me.
 Some harms will forever remain invisible to me.
 That does not make these smaller.
 It does not make these hypothetical.
 It does not make these less real.